CloudCannon/urban-jekyll-template/_clients/edition.md

 Product documentation template for Jekyll.
 Browse through a [live demo](https://long-pig.cloudvent.net/).
 Start documenting your product, application, service or website with this configurable theme.

-Edition was made by [CloudCannon](http://cloudcannon.com/), the Cloud CMS for Jekyll.
+Edition was made by [CloudCannon](https://cloudcannon.com/), the Cloud CMS for Jekyll.

-Find more templates and themes at [Jekyll Tips](http://jekyll.tips/templates/).
+Find more templates, themes and step-by-step Jekyll tutorials at [CloudCannon Academy](https://learn.cloudcannon.com/).

-Learn Jekyll with step-by-step tutorials and videos at [Jekyll Tips](http://jekyll.tips/).

 ## Features